-Scaddabush/Alice Fazooli's experienced SSSG(1) of 14.9% and 9.9% for the 12-week and 24-week periods ended February 14, 2016, respectively, largely due to SIR's continuation of its program to evolve the Alice Fazooli's concept into the popular Scaddabush brand.
-Since introducing its new Scaddabush concept, SIR has renovated and converted two Alice Fazooli's restaurants (Mississauga and Richmond Hill, Ontario) into Scaddabush locations, and opened one new Scaddabush restaurant in downtown Toronto.
-The strong Scaddabush SSSG(1) for YTD 2016 has been partially offset by SSS(1) declines at the two remaining Alice Fazooli's locations that have not yet been converted to Scaddabush.
-SIR intends to convert these restaurants during calendar year 2016.
-SIR plans to open a fourth Scaddabush in downtown Toronto, in calendar year 2016.
-In addition, SIR plans to build a new Scaddabush restaurant in the extra space that was created with the recent completion of the renovation of the Jack Astor's restaurant in Scarborough, Ontario.
+Scaddabush/Alice Fazooli's generated SSSG(1) of 13.9% and 11.2% for the 12-week and 36-week periods ended May 8, 2016, respectively, primarily due to SIR's continuation of its program to evolve the Alice Fazooli's concept into the more popular Scaddabush brand.
+Since introducing its new Scaddabush concept, SIR has renovated and converted two Alice Fazooli's restaurants (Mississauga and Richmond Hill, Ontario) into Scaddabush locations, and opened one new Scaddabush restaurant at the intersection of Yonge Street and Gerrard Street in downtown Toronto.
+The strong combined Scaddabush/Alice Fazooli's SSSG(1) for Q3 2016 and YTD 2016 has been partially offset by SSS(1) declines at the two remaining Alice Fazooli's locations that have not yet been converted to Scaddabush.
+SIR now intends to convert these two restaurants during calendar year 2017.
+SIR plans to open a new Scaddabush restaurant in Scarborough, Ontario in this fiscal year.
+In addition, SIR plans to open its fifth Scaddabush location on Front Street in downtown Toronto, in the first quarter of fiscal 2017.